the-technat/minecraft/README.md

 The [tmm](./tmm) folder contains a draft of a Telegram bot to manage these Minecraft servers.
 But it's by far not done.

+## Credits

+[@yamatt](https://github.com/yamatt) for his [fly-minecraft-server](https://github.com/yamatt/fly-minecraft-server) project which served as inspiration how to deploy the servers